Boris Johnson is beatable.

 The prime minister’s sub-zero approval ratings pose a sizeable challenge for the Conservatives, particularly in Scotland.

-In the absence of Ruth Davidson’s mediating—if exaggerated—liberal influence, he represents the party’s inescapable public face.
+In the absence of Ruth Davidson’s mediating — if exaggerated — liberal influence, he represents the party’s inescapable public face.

 Talking to SNP activists in the marginal Tory-held seat of Stirling this week, I was told that voters were already registering their dislike of Johnson, unprompted, on the doorsteps.

-This highlights a fundamental weakness for the Tories’ ahead of 12 December.
+There is a tangible public appetite to get rid of him — and this highlights a fundamental weakness for the Tories’ ahead of 12 December.

-The Conservatives didn’t want to fight this election without having first delivered Brexit—they were bounced into it by circumstances beyond their control.
+The Conservatives didn’t want to fight this election without having first delivered Brexit — they were bounced into it by circumstances beyond their control.